-Flintlock Trail is a 4.1 mile out and back trail located near West Greenwich, RI that features a lake and is rated as moderate.
+Flintlock Trail is a 4.1 mile out and back trail located near West Greenwich, Rhode Island that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until December.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash